shesek/spark-wallet/README.md

 <b>This fork of Spark-wallet shows prices in Euro plus Bolt12 offers working.

-Compatible with Core Lightning version v23.05 with `experimental-offers` in config mandatory.
+Compatible with Core Lightning version v23.05 or higher with `experimental-offers` in config mandatory.

 The `allow-deprecated-apis=false` is optional in config.

 Note: the usd version can be found [here](https://github.com/hMsats/spark-wallet-usd.git)

-HOW I RUN IT ON UBUNTU LINUX:
+HOW I RUN SPARK WALLET ON UBUNTU LINUX:

 git clone https://github.com/hMsats/spark-wallet-euro.git